50+ Bollywood Farewell Songs In Hindi

 Director: Ramesh Sippy

-This is perhaps one of the most sung farewell songs ever.
-Filled with an unprecedented level of nonchalance and optimism, the song teaches everyone the virtue of living each day like it’s your last because nobody knows what lies ahead, nobody knows what’s going to happen tomorrow.
-This farewell song also doubles up as a life lesson to those who need it.
+This is considered one of the most sung farewell songs ever.
+Filled with an unprecedented level of nonchalance and optimism, the song teaches everyone the virtue of living each day like your last because nobody knows what lies ahead, nobody knows what’s going to happen tomorrow.
+This farewell song also serves as a valuable life lesson.

 14. Kabhi Alvida Na Kehna (कभी अलविदा ना कहना)